Pensionfriend's Investment Advisory Philosophy

 4. The next most important decision is the choice of a specific benchmark for any stocks or bonds

-I.e. which indices for stocks and bonds to track and mimic with ETFs?
-Is it Stoxx50, the DAX, the S&P500, the MSCI world index etc. Few people are aware of the differences in performances in these indices, the origin of these differences, whether returns are sustainable, and whether and how they can rely on historical performance more generally.
+Which indices for stocks and bonds should be tracked and mimicked by ETFs?
+It is Stoxx50, the DAX, the S&P500, the MSCI World Index, etc. Few people are aware of the differences in performances in these indices, the origin of these differences, whether returns are sustainable, and whether and how they can rely on historical performance more generally.

-• At Pensionfriend we use the longest (over 150 years) data series available to estimate returns and avoid data bias, i.e. the misleading use of data by cherry-picking the period of performance you show or rely on.
+• At Pensionfriend, we use the longest (over 150 years) data series available to estimate returns and avoid data bias, i.e., the misleading use of data by cherry-picking the performance period you show or rely on.

-• At Pensionfriend we are very well aware that extreme performances are not sustainable – companies or sectors would take over the whole economy.
+• At Pensionfriend, we know that extreme performances are not sustainable – companies or sectors would take over the whole economy.

 5. The third key choice is that of currency

 Choosing the right currency is far more important than most people realize.
 It can impact the investment return by 2-3 % annually.
-Very few investment advisors have any expertise in the topic, and take the lazy approach of accommodating the clients gut-sense.
-At Pensionfriend we know currencies – after a lifetime at the IMF and trading currencies as a hobby: hedging from the dollar to the Euro can be very costly and over the long turn counterproductive.
+Very few investment advisors have any expertise in the topic and take the lazy approach of accommodating the client's gut sense.
+At Pensionfriend, we know currencies – after a lifetime at the IMF and trading currencies as a hobby, hedging from the dollar to the Euro can be very costly and, over the long run, counterproductive.

 From a risk perspective:

-• Assets held in another country function as a risk diversification to the income of the job in the home country.
+• Assets held in another country function as a risk diversification to the job's income in the home country.
 Diversification, therefore, argues against hedging In the build-up phase of your pension.

 6. Rebalancing the portfolio is often tedious and neglected, while important

 • Market movements will change the portfolio composition.
 Rebalancing rules or algorithms keep the composition within a certain range and minimize the cost of changing the portfolio.
-They also simplify the regular decision of where to put additional money or from which source to take the money.
+They also simplify the regular decision of where to put additional money or from which source to take it.

 The risk of individual stocks or even a sector is very high.
-By jumping from one boat to another, clients can end up missing both.
+By jumping from one boat to another, clients can miss both.

-• Exceptions are clients that have a solid and explicit record of outperformance, i.e. they track themselves against a benchmark, and are aware of the risks.²
+• Exceptions are clients with a solid and explicit record of outperformance, i.e., they track them against a benchmark and are aware of the risks.²

-• Outperformance by Fund managers is relatively rare.
-The reason is that those who can outperform also command very high salaries and thereby eat up a lot if not most of the outperformance.
+• Outperformance by fund managers is relatively rare.
+The reason is that those who can also outperform command very high salaries and thereby eat up a lot, if not most, of the outperformance.
 In the end, investment is what economists call a zero-sum game.
-For anyone outperforming there are those who underperform, and that is ignoring cost.
+For anyone outperforming some underperform, and that is ignoring cost.
 Most asset managers that claim outperformance do window dressing.
-They show only the funds that have survived or show time periods over which they perform well.
+They show only the funds that have survived or show periods over which they perform well.

-• Tolerance for drawdown, i.e. losing money vis a vis balances invested is a key measure to understand clients ability to emotionally handle risk.
+• Tolerance for drawdown, i.e., losing money vis-à-vis balances invested, is a key measure to understanding clients' ability to handle risk emotionally.
 It is a hard constraint.
 Help clients to identify where their sense of risk comes from.
-Is it the novelty of investment, lack of understanding or just a strong adversity to a lack of stability?
+Is it the novelty of investment, lack of understanding, or just a strong adversity to a lack of stability?

 9. Discipline is key

-• Our selection algorithms do advice adjustments based on fundamental factors (such as changing age or income, retirement, and reflecting fundamental risk preferences).
+• Our selection algorithms do advise adjustments based on fundamental factors (such as changing age or income, retirement, and reflecting fundamental risk preferences).
 Economic and finance theory suggests that nearly all information is reflected in the current prices.
-The big investment firms, the high-paid traders, and hedge funds, have the insights and expertise to do arbitrage.
+Big investment firms, high-paid traders, and hedge funds have the insights and expertise to handle arbitrage.
 Even large pension funds don't have it and just stick to their asset allocation strategy.

 10. Be very wary of products that force clients into an annuity

-An annuity is a guaranteed fixed (minimum) payment for life, that is usually paid monthly.
-There are many products that force clients to choose an annuity in retirement (like Riester or Rurup).
-Many other products including Pensionfriend's Private Pension Plan, allow clients to choose an annuity.
+An annuity is a guaranteed fixed (minimum) payment for life that is usually paid monthly.
+There are many products that force clients to choose an annuity in retirement (like Riester or Rürup).
+Many other products, including Pensionfriend's Private Pension Plan, allow clients to select an annuity.
 So guidance on the choice is important.

-• The client needs to be able to make the annuity decision based on circumstances prevailing later in life and not be forced into a decision he/she cannot as yet oversee.
+• The client needs to be able to make the annuity decision based on circumstances prevailing later in life and not be forced into a decision he/she cannot overlook.

-• Insurance companies need to keep large reserves in case people live much longer than expected, and thus don't pay out much of their money until late in retirement and if they indeed have survived.
-Insurance companies are especially wary of the risk of longevity as annuities are bought mostly by people that live especially long.
-This problem is compounded by the fact that annuities are not well invested by insurance companies as they need to guarantee the payout.
-Therefore they are mostly invested in bonds that have low but certain returns.
+• Insurance companies need to keep large reserves in case people live much longer than expected and thus don't pay out much of their money until late in retirement and if they have indeed survived.
+Insurance companies are especially wary of the risk of longevity, as annuities are bought mostly by people who live especially long.
+This problem is compounded by the fact that insurance companies do not invest in annuities well, as they need to guarantee the payout.
+Therefore, they are mostly invested in bonds that have low but certain returns.

 • Clients should avoid these products early in retirement unless they know they will grow seriously old or do not have a cushion to take risks.
-Typically investing in a bond ETF then is a better choice still.
+Typically, investing in a bond ETF is still a better choice.

-• At that time clients should scout for the best yield.
-Also for tax reasons, we at Pensionfriend, therefore, favor lump sum exit options as clients can then determine at the time whether an annuity is attractive.
+• At that time, clients should scout for the best yield.
+Furthermore, for tax reasons, we at Pensionfriend favor lump sum exit options as clients can then determine at the time whether an annuity is attractive.

 In conclusion: